This post may contain affiliate links. Read our disclosure policy here.

 What You Need:

-- 1/3 c.
-Coconut Oil (I buy mine on Tropical Traditions)
+- 1/3 cup Coconut Oil (I buy mine from Azure Standard)

-- 1/4 c.
-Olive Oil (you could use a different oil like sweet almond or jojoba, whatever you have on hand)
+- 1/4 cup Olive Oil (you could use a different oil like sweet almond oil or jojoba oil, whatever you have on hand)

 Start by melting the shea butter and the coconut oil on a low heat on the stove top.
 It doesn’t take very long to melt.